kapalaq/rag_agent/README.md

 - ```huggingface_hub```
 - ```anthropic```

-Will be in the future version, now we use LangChain
+Will be in the future version, now we use LangChain module TavilySearch
 - ```tavily-python```

 ### 2. Set Environment Variables